wengshihao/machine-learning-algorithm-for-human-micro-expression-recognition/README.md

 **You can also learn the detail of *LBP-TOP feature extraction algorithm* by read [This Paper](https://readpaper.com/pdf-annotate/note?noteId=676365331706761216&pdfId=4531198178820251649) which is from IEEE Transactions on Pattern Analysis and Machine Intelligence 2007.**

+## 6. Model training
+The SVM classifier is trained by the Leave-One-Out cross validation method using the obtained features above.
+**This code is easy to implement, so it's not open source here** The final accuracy on CASMEII is about *50.8%*

+## 7. The solution to the "Human-machine collaboration" dilemma